Project-KeL/KeL/README.md

 var3| = 2; !-- `var` is set to `2`.
 ```

 This is some examples to understand type compatibility.
+Marker operators cancels out when applied at a variable.
+For example, `var&&|` is the same as `var&`.
 ```
 @  var1 |&&|&:u32;
 @  buf1 |&&|&    &&|:u32 var1&&|; !-- The marker operators are applied left to right.